Why this technique is considered ineffective

 There are no shortcuts to proving yourself a worthy leader, one who should be respected and followed.
 Build your common language and relationship through training!

 Today, all canine experts agree that alpha rolls may force your dog to respond with aggressive behaviors as an instinct for self-protection.
-At minimum you will terrify most dogs and cause them to not trust you.
+At a minimum, you will terrify most dogs and cause them to not trust you.
 This can spiral out of control all too quickly.
 Lack of trust will undermine your efforts to establish a solid relationship with your dog.

 True, some dogs are more difficult to inspire to pay attention, but the fact is, your dog will do just about anything you ask of him if he: